 Can Use Other CAD software ?

-Yes , You could , But , Not sure the dxf file versions that crated using those software are compatible with LEDEdit software.
-You may also use graphic design software like CorelDraw as well .
-If you are interested in using CorelDraw to design custom pixel LED layouts Click Here. or Click Here for the updated article.
+Yes , You could , But , Not sure the dxf files that crated using those software are compatible with LEDEdit.
+Also , You can use graphic design software like CorelDraw to create custom pixel LED layouts .
+If you are interested in using CorelDraw to design custom pixel LED layouts Click Here or Click Here for the updated article.

 What are the AutoCAD versions supported ?